 - A sear.
 If you are really wanting a sear on your chicken you can brown it first in the skillet before adding it to the baking dish.

-- Grain: You could serve this dish with any grain like white rice, brown rice, or learn how to cook quinoa on the stovetop.
+- Grain: You could serve chicken and peppers with any grain like white rice, brown rice, or learn how to cook quinoa on the stovetop.

 - Potatoes: If you like potatoes try this dish with Instant Pot mashed potatoes.